Pine Mountain Settlement School

 Pre-School, “Little School”

-In her thoughtful “A Record of Pine Mountain Settlement School,” Evelyn K. Wells wrote succinctly about Education at the School.
-She said
+In her thoughtful “A Record of Pine Mountain Settlement School,” Evelyn K. Wells wrote succinctly about Education at the School:

 As the School evolved, the idea of what constituted a well-educated individual also evolved.
-The concept of a work-study program was in place from the very beginning of the School when Uncle Wiliam Creech saw an educational plan serving the entire surrounding community.
+The concept of a work-study program was in place from the earliest years of the School when Uncle William Creech saw an educational plan serving the entire surrounding community.
 Katherine Pettit, as Mary Rogers in her History of Pine Mountain Settlement School noted, was interested in traditional schooling but

 SERIES | ID# | ALT ID# | TITLE | SUBTITLE | DATE |